Rural women do not need saving.

 • Love Bomb Initiative

-The Love Bomb Initiative provides acts of kindness and support to women in the trenches of cancer treatment and recovery.
-By offering unexpected gifts we remind gritty, passionate women — wives, mothers, daughters, and friends — they are brave, strong, and so much more than their diagnosis.
+We provide acts of kindness and financial support to women in the trenches of cancer treatment and recovery to remind gritty, passionate women — wives, mothers, daughters, and friends — they are brave, strong, and so much more than their diagnosis.

 When a storm arises - literally or figuratively - we have an opportunity to run, or lean into it.